ubking-maker/PowerLink-Africa/Problem _Solution.md

 5. Powered by Base Blockchain

 Base offers scalability, low-cost transactions, and robust developer support

-making it the ideal foundation for real-world, high-volume applications like PowerLink Africa.
+making it the ideal foundation for real world, high volume applications like PowerLink Africa.

-Because Base is built for real-world adoption, it perfectly aligns with PowerLink Africa’s mission to connect everyday Africans to reliable infrastructure and digital opportunities.
+Because Base is built for real world adoption, it perfectly aligns with PowerLink Africa’s mission to connect everyday

+Africans to reliable infrastructure and digital opportunities.